 It was quite soon into our friendship when we decided we wanted to start a business together.
 We had no clue where to start so we abandoned the idea just as quickly as we got it.
 Still, the seed was planted.

-In February 2020 I started a new job at a boutique agency who shall not be named.
+In February 2020 I started a new job at a boutique agency that shall not be named.
 Wow.
 I thought agency life was wild.
 It paled in comparison to boutique agency life.
 A few short months later (and well into the Covid-19 pandemic) Ashmika and I both needed to supplement our income and decided we should properly launch a business this time.
 So we did.
 And that’s how Indika Communications was born.

 For those wondering how the name Indika came about… it was Ash’s brainchild.
 A combination of my and her first names.
 CINDY-LEE AND ASHMIKA.